oo13/translatable_phrase_generator/manual.md

 - "start_condition" is a string that has the name of the nonterminal where is the start condition, or nil that means "main".

 Return:
-- false if the phrase syntax fail to add into the instance due to some errors.
+- ID for the syntax added into the phrase, or nil if the phrase syntax fail to add into the phrase generator due to some errors.

 Errors:
 - Invalid parameter error if the parameter is neither a string or a compiled data.